-At our 9:00 a.m. service, St. John’s Welcome Teams offer parishioners and guests their first welcome at the door, with a smile, handshake and service bulletin.
-Volunteer to serve on a Welcome Team on your own or with your whole family.
+At our 9:00 am service, St. John’s Welcome Teams offer parishioners and guests their first welcome at the door, with a smile, handshake and service bulletin.
+As this is our family service, youth and their families are especially encouraged to serve together as Welcome Teams.
 Teams usually serve for a month at a time on a rotational basis, but the schedule is flexible and substitutions are easily accommodated.
-Contact Brad Kennedy, parishioner.
+Contact Scott McNulty, parishioner.

-At our 11:15 a.m. service, teams of ushers and greeters offer a warm welcome at the door.
+At our 11:15 am service, teams of ushers and greeters offer a warm welcome at the door.
 They provide bulletins as people arrive, get things ready for the service and help those who need amplified listening devices or assistance getting to a seat.
 Ushers and greeters typically serve for a month each quarter.
-Contact Suzanne Welch (ushers) or Cherri Espersen (greeters), parishioners.
+Contact Suzanne Welch, parishioner.

 GROW IN MIND, BODY, SPIRIT

-St. John’s Adult Forum offers stimulating speakers, presentations and activities to deepen our knowledge and commitment to community, spirituality, service and justice.
-Participate in the Forum sessions at 10:00 a.m. every Sunday, or join the planning team organizing and running the Forums.
-Contact Lisa Raisner, parishioner.
+St. John’s Adult Forum offers stimulating speakers, presentations, and activities to deepen our knowledge and commitment to community, spirituality, service, and justice.
+Participate in the Forum sessions online at 11:00 am every Sunday or join the planning team to help organize and run the Forums.

-Join the fun and dedicated group of volunteers who teach church school classes on Sunday mornings at 10:00 a.m. from September to June.
-The team is comprised of nearly three dozen teachers who love helping children and young adults learn about Christ’s teachings and grow in community, character and creativity.
+Join the fun and dedicated group of volunteers who teach church school classes online on Sunday mornings from September to June.
+The team is comprised of teachers who love helping children and young adults learn about Christ’s teachings and grow in community, character, and creativity.
 Teachers work in teams of two and training is provided.
-Contact Rev. Hershey Mallette Stephens, Assistant Rector for Children, Youth and Families.
-Learn more.
+Rotational schedules are available.

-Your library supports many ministries at St. John’s providing information and inspiration.
-Join the Library Council to help select new adult and children’s materials, learn cataloguing, advise readers, and research Faith formation questions.
+Your library supports many ministries at St. John’s by providing information and inspiration.
+Join the Library Council to help select new adult and children’s materials, learn cataloguing, advise readers, and research faith formation questions.
 Training is provided and time commitment is flexible.
-Contact Toni Hartman, Librarian (email@example.com)

 We have many exciting opportunities to give life to St. John’s mission: “building community at the crossroads of faith and life.”
 Join us!